-GENERAL SERVICE RATE SCHEDULE "GS-1"
+GENERAL SERVICE - RATE SCHEDULE "GS-1"

-Applicable to all single-phase non-residential members supplied through one meter.
-Applicable to all multi-phase non-residential members whose service requirements necessitate the installation of 100 kVA or less transformer capacity.
-The capacity of individual motors served under this schedule shall not exceed seven and one half (71⁄2) horsepower without consent from the Cooperative.
+Applicable to all single-phase non-residential consumers supplied through one meter.
+Applicable to all multi-phase non-residential consumers whose service requirements necessitate the installation of 100 kVA or less transformer capacity.

-GENERAL SERVICE - TIME OF DAY RATE SCHEDULE "GS-TOD"

-Applicable, on an optional basis, to all single phase non-residential members supplied through one meter and to all multi-phase non-residential members whose service requirements necessitate the installation of 100 kVA or less transformer capacity.
 The capacity of individual motors served under this schedule shall not exceed seven and one-half $(7\frac{1}{2})$ horsepower without consent from the Cooperative.

-This is an experimental rate and may be altered or discontinued at any time solely at the discretion of the Cooperative.
-The Cooperative may also limit the number of members served under this rate.
+GENERAL SERVICE - TIME OF DAY - RATE SCHEDULE "GS-TOD"

+Applicable, on an optional basis, to all single-phase non-residential consumers supplied through one meter and to all multi-phase non-residential consumers whose service requirements necessitate the installation of 100 kVA or less transformer capacity.
+The capacity of individual motors served under this schedule shall not exceed seven and one-half (71⁄2) horsepower without consent from the Cooperative.